dotnet/TorchSharp/docfx/articles/memory.md

 If you need to dispose some tensors before the scope is disposed, you can use `DisposeEverything()`, or `DisposeEverythingBut(...)` if you want to exclude a few tensors from disposal.
 These can be useful when tensor lifetimes aren't cleanly nested in dynamic scopes.

+__NOTE: It is absolutely essential for the proper functioning of dynamic dispose scopes that the scope is created with a 'using' statemen (C#) or 'use' expression (F#).__

 It's important to note that these scopes are dynamic -- if any functions are called, the tensors inside them are also registered and disposed, unless there's a nested scope within those functions.

 It is advisable to place a dispose scope around your training and test code, and in any library code that can be called from contexts that do not have dispose scopes.

+That said, you should use dispose scope very carefully: having _too few_ scope raises the pressure on native memory, which is particularly bad for GPUs.
+Having too _many_ scopes, managing too few temporaries, will add runtime overhead to computations.
+For example, it may be better to put a scope outside an inner loop that contains multiple computations than to place it inside the loop.
+There is no single best answer.

 ### Passing Tensors Out of Scopes